Cray-HPE/docs-csm/operations/resiliency/Resilience_of_System_Management_Services.md

         # kubectl describe pod -n nexus NEXUS_FULL_POD_NAME
         ```

     -   If the event data at the bottom of the describe command output indicates that a Multi-Attach PVC error has occurred.
-See the [Troubleshoot Pods Failing to Restart on Other Worker Nodes](../utility_storage/Troubleshoot_Pods_Multi-Attach_Error.md) procedure to unmount the PVC.
+See the [Troubleshoot Pods Multi-Attach Error](../utility_storage/Troubleshoot_Pods_Multi-Attach_Error.md) procedure to unmount the PVC.
 This will allow the Nexus pod to begin successfully running on the new NCN worker node.

 -   **High-speed network resiliency after `ncn-w001` goes down**
     -   The slingshot-fabric-manager pod running on one of NCNs does not rely on `ncn-w001`.
 If `ncn-w001` goes down, the slingshot-fabric-manager pods should not be impacted as the pod is runs on other NCNs, such as `ncn-w002`.